MayowaOgunyemi/college-road-swim-club-hub/README.md

 # college-road-swim-club-hub
-This is a swimming club web application swimmers around college road in Stoke-on-trent.
-The application will manage different users' operations as well as swimming gala
+This is a swimming club web application for swimmers around College Road in Stoke-On-Trent.
+The application will manage different users' operations as well as swimming gala data.